Tom Murphy hopes his refreshed attitude can lead to more success for the Mariners

 The Mariners will finally have six healthy starting pitchers for their six-man rotation when Marco Gonzales is activated from the 10-day injured list to start Tuesday’s game vs. the Athletics.

-Servais decided to put Gonzales back in the rotation rather than have him go out on a minor league rehab assignment.
+Servais decided to put Gonzales back in the rotation rather than have him go out on a minor-league rehab assignment.

 “Just understand, he is not going to go deep in the ballgame,” Servais said.
 “It’s going to be three or four innings and see how he’s feeling there.
 We will build him up.
-I’d rather do that at the big league level than on a rehab.”
+I’d rather do that at the big-league level than on a rehab.”

 Servais hopes he can get relievers Will Vest, Drew Steckenrider and Kendall Graveman back from the COVID-19 injured list early next week when they’ve passed the required 10-day quarantine.
 However, they won’t be able to join the team immediately.
 They will have to pass all intake requirements before being eligible to play.

 “They will have to go through some different tests I think before they come in too,” Servais said.
-“Obviously they have to make sure they test negative for COVID, but they have some other tests and they have to go through before they come back into the bubble.”
+“Obviously they have to make sure they test negative for COVID, but they have some other tests they have to go through before they come back into the bubble.”

 And their readiness to pitch will be subjective to each pitcher.

 “Is it a bullpen (session) and they’re good to go?”
 Servais said.
 “They are bullpen guys.
-It’s not like they’re starting pitcher that you have to send out on a rehab or things like that.
+It’s not like they’re starting pitchers that you have to send out on a rehab or things like that.
 We’ll have to look at each individual separately and make sure we don’t rush them out there too soon.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.